 Have you had your serve of sprouts today?

-A sprout is at the transition between seed and plant.
+A sprout is at the transitional stage between seed and plant.
 It is, to put it simply, a baby plant.
 On a gram for gram basis, sprouts are richer in vitamin C than the older, more mature plants.
 They also make a fabulous addition to any salad.

-Farmland Greens face the highest stringent health and quality regulations; the centre must be as clean as a commercial kitchen as they comply to the rigorous health demands of Coles & Wooolworths.
-The regulations are not only to ensure the supermarket quality is maintained but also stringent health requirements as sprouts can be vulnerable to pathogens such as ecoli which is why rigours testing and quality controls are implemented.
+They face the highest stringent health and quality regulations; the centre must be as clean as a commercial kitchen as they comply to the rigorous health demands of Coles & Wooolworths.
+The regulations are not only to ensure the supermarket quality is maintained but also stringent health requirements as sprouts can be vulnerable to pathogens such as Ecoli, which is why rigours testing and quality controls are implemented.

 Mirtula also recognises the important role her business plays in the community.
 “We employ 11-12 people in the pack room, mostly local ladies, it is great as we can offer flexible working hours that work well with small children.”

-Mirtula displays a wonderful can do attitude.
-As she escorted me through every aspect of the business I marveled at her level of organisation, to which she responded, “I have had to become organised”.
-A long way from her previous career as a ballet dancer and teacher.
+Mirtula displays that wonderful can do attitude, as she escorted me through every aspect of the business I marvelled at her level of organisation, to which she responded, “I have had to become organised.”
+A long way from her previous career as a ballet dancer and teacher!